search

 The overall course grade will be derived from tthe following areas:

 • Homeworks, 5% of course grade.
 Homeworks will be assigned and due every week as indicated.
 They will be reviewed for effort and for each problem get either 0 or the full set of points.
 They are practice for the two exams and you may work with others on the homeworks but must submit the homeworks separately.
 Please indicate who you worked with as part of the homework.
 We will use the class times to solve new problems together interactively as well as go over some of the homework problem solutions posted on ELMS.
-Note: the two mid-terms will strongly reflect the homeworks so it is in the student's interest to try as many of the homeworks as possible.
+Note: the two exams will strongly reflect the homeworks so it is in the student's interest to try as many of the homeworks as possible.

 • Quizzes about the lectures, 5% of the course grade-- these will be short true-false/multiple-choice quizzes that you can take any number of times to actively listen to the lectures prior to class time.